 The recurrent term 'regulatory safeguards for...' in the formulation of the legal indicators reflects the intention to take into account co- and self-regulatory measures, besides traditional state legislation and regulations.
-Hence, editorial statutes, ethical codes, internal charters, etc. play an important role in the measurement of the indicators.
+Hence, editorial statutes, ethical codes, internal charters, etc., as well as a range of professional and monitoring bodies, play an important role in the measurement of the indicators.
 Both the Audiovisual Media Services Directive and several policy documents at EU level, relating not only to the media sector, have stressed the importance of co- and self-regulation.34